NFL teams can reopen training facilities with government OK

 Goodell has extended virtual workouts for teams through most of June.
 All of the clubs normally would be having organized team activities (OTAs), which are voluntarily, at this time.

-AP Sports Writers Michael Marot, David Brandt, Paul Newberry and Will Graves contributed.
+AP Pro Football Writer Dave Campbell and Sports Writers Michael Marot, David Brandt, Paul Newberry, Kristie Rieken and Will Graves contributed.